Fertility medications help many patients conceive

-These medications will stimulate the ovaries to produce multiple eggs.
+These fertility medications will stimulate the ovaries to produce multiple eggs.
 The response to these drugs varies according to the patient’s age, her FSH hormone levels, the size of the ovaries, and the amount of drugs given.
 The dose should be clearly indicated on the Calendar.
 Such medications include drugs such as Bravelle, Follistim, Gonal-F, and Menopur.

 These drugs are given once (usually in the evening) or twice daily (morning and evening).
 Mixing and injection instructions will be given to the patient prior to treatment initiation.
 The patient will be told when to stop taking these drugs.
 If the patient stops taking these medications prematurely, it might lead to the cancellation of the cycle.